Interested in larger quantities?Contact Us

-Naturally formed within the trichomes of itself, Beta- Caryophyllene is also found in large quantities in traditionally medicinal plants like black pepper, black caraway, cloves, basil, oregano, cinnamon, and many others.
+A prominent terpene produced in trichomes, Beta-Caryophyllene is also found in large quantities in traditional medicinal plants like black pepper, black caraway, cloves, basil, oregano, cinnamon, and many others.
 This is a uniquely spicy terpene.
-Due to this bonding Beta-Caryophyllene is a famed analgesic (pain reducer) and anti-pyretic (fever-reduction), in addition to anti-inflammatory qualities.
 Beta-Caryophyllene is a core ingredient of many contemporary spices, fragrances, soaps, and lotions.

 Spicy Clove Woody

 - Name - Beta-Caryophyllene

 - Sources - Black Caraway, cloves, hops, basil, oregano, black pepper, lavender, rosemary

 - Organoleptics (taste & smell) - spicy, sweet, woody

 - From Naturally Derived Ingredients - Yes

 - LD50 >5000 mg/kg (Compare to Nicotine in humans – 0.5-1 mg/kg)